 BARKA Foundation is closely monitoring the Coronavirus situation in Burkina Faso.
 We will continue to update this page with the latest news, updating the timeline below with significant events and information.

 The healthcare system in Burkina Faso is already virtually on its knees due to an ongoing unprecedented humanitarian crisis, and most medical facilities in Sahel, Centre-Nord and Nord regions have either closed or are barely able to function.
-We are concerned that a widespread outbreak of Coronavirus could have catastrophic results.
+There is concern that a widespread outbreak of Coronavirus could have catastrophic results.

-Please also check BARKA’s news archives The BARKIVES for the latest news articles from the international press.
+Please also check BARKA’s news archives The BARKIVES for the latest news articles about COVID-19 in Burkina Faso from the international press.

-BARKA’s Response for its Partner Villages: During a Board Meeting on March 21st, BARKA’s Board of Directors determined to immediately focus its efforts to sensitize the population of our village partners and internally displaced people currently taking shelter in Fada N’Gourma on the critical importance of frequent handwashing at this time.
-In the process, BARKA will support several local women’s organizations in the Fada area by purchasing locally produced soap made with shea butter.
+BARKA’s Response for its Partner Villages: During a Board Meeting on March 21st, BARKA’s Board of Directors determined to immediately focus its efforts to sensitize the population of our village partners and the more than 20,000 internally displaced people currently taking shelter in Fada N’Gourma on the critical importance of frequent handwashing at this time.
+In the process, BARKA also supported several local women’s organizations in the Fada area by purchasing locally produced soap.
 As markets, sales and revenue have dried up for local sellers, this will provide a much-needed income generating activity for dozens of women in several women-run associations.

 Number of people reached thus far with soap distribution and handwashing sensitization: 4900.